andkret/Kestra-Workflow-Orchestration/README.md

       - cat output.txt
 ```

-This code will write one line for each of names to a file `output.txt`.
+This code will write one line for each name to a file `output.txt`.

 #### Option 3: Maven Project